 Britt employed many local teenagers, training them to be baristas and learning the art of customer service.
 Britt is acknowledged as the ‘brains trust’ behind the children’s playground which now sits in the garden courtyard.

-In July 2023, Britt sublet her cafe to REDI.E, who operated the cafe as Wilay Cafe - Geurie until late 2023.
+In mid 2023, Britt sublet her cafe to REDI.E, who operated the cafe as Wilay Cafe - Geurie until late 2023.
+Tracy (an employee of RED.I) was well loved by those who dined in the café, and was capably supported by Simone, Ella & Carrigan on weekends.
+RED.I lost their government funding and did not proceed with their sub-lease.

 Jacinta Haycock opened her Art Gallery in November 2023.
 Alongside her daughter Belle Bonham, and family, Jacinta has created a beautiful retail and art experience.
 Please head to her socials or website for more information.
 Her new art class space is a great place to book if you are looking for a creative outlet.